thegeeklab/hugo-geekblog/exampleSite/content/posts/getting-started.md

 weight: 1
 ---

-This post tells you how to get started with the Geekblog theme, including installation and basic configuration.
+Geekblog is a simple Hugo theme for personal blogs.
+It is intentionally designed as a fast and lean theme and may not fit the requirements of complex websites.
+If a more feature-complete theme is required there are a lot of got alternatives out there.
+This post helps you to get started with the Geekblog theme, including initial setup and basic configuration.

 <!--more-->